 ISRF Political Economy Fellow 2019-20

-Sarah Marie Hall is Senior Lecturer in Human Geography at the University of Manchester, UK.
+Sarah Marie Hall is Reader in Human Geography at the University of Manchester, UK.
 Her research sits in the broad field of geographical feminist political economy: understanding how socio-economic processes are shaped by gender relations, lived experience and social difference.
 From 2012-2015 Sarah held a Hallsworth Research Fellowship in Political Economy (2012-2015) during which time she carried out the Everyday Austerity project, and is currently working on a manuscript on this research.
 Sarah is also a member of the Management Committee of the Women’s Budget Group, an international network of feminist researchers, policy experts and activists working to address the gendered nature of socio-economic policymaking.

 For her ISRF Political Economy fellowship she will be exploring lived experiences of childbearing in austere times.
 Integrating feminist, political economy and geographical approaches, particularly drawing upon theories of reproductive justice and intersectionality, Sarah will explore the everyday realities of people for whom austerity has had a significantly impact on their family lives.
 The project utilises oral history interviews to engage with real-life experiences of socio-economic barriers, the findings of which are anticipated to provide fresh insights about the relationship between childbearing and contemporary austerity.